ilseh/Oppleo/README.md

 ---
-Oppleo should now be running.
+## Oppleo should now be running.
 Check http://localhost/ or the IP address of the raspberry.

 ___
+### After install

-What to do once Oppleo is running:
+* What to do once Oppleo is running:
   * go to settings in the webfront and change them.
 Not all settings are changeable in the web front, for some you'll have to update the database.
 Tables:
     * `charger_config` for general configurations
     * `energy_device` for the modbus settings